paugier/mercurial-book/en/template.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A command line template provides a quick and simple way to format some output.
 Templates can become verbose, though, and it's useful to be able to
 provide a name.
-This is possible using aliases (more details at :ref:`sec:hgext:aliases <sec:hgext:aliases>`) and template aliases.
+This is possible using the Mercurial configuration sections '[templates]' and '[templatealias]'.
+Both of these allow us to combine different parts of templates together and get powerful results.

 The simplest of template aliases
 --------------------------------

-Our simple template alias consists of just one line:
+A simple template alias consists of just one line:

 .. include:: examples/results/template.simple.rev.lxo

 This tells Mercurial, “if you're printing the 'changeset' template, use the text on the right as the template”.
+We can use this template alias in a custom template:

+.. include:: examples/results/template.simple.rev-template.lxo

 Templates by example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~